hwipl/blog/drafts/tc-bpf_from_c/README.md

 }
 ```

-Function for creating a netlink socket:
+Function for creating a Netlink socket:

 ```c
 /* create netlink socket and return socket fd */